Urara Ashikawa: Personal life

-Junior
+Junior gymnastics career

 2016–17

 In 2016 Ashikawa competed at the All-Japan Event Championships where she placed third on balance beam behind Asuka Teramoto and Kiko Kuwajima.
 In 2018 she again competed at the All-Japan Event Championships and once again placed third on balance beam behind Teramoto and Natsumi Sasada.

 2018

 In 2018 Ashikawa represented Japan at the Asian Junior Championships alongside Haruka Ikeda, Hinata Matsubara, Shoko Miyata, and Ayumi Niiyama.
 They placed second in the team final behind China.
 Individually Ashikawa placed fifth in the all-around, seventh on uneven bars, and sixth on balance beam.
 At the All-Japan Event Championships Ashikawa placed ninth on balance beam during qualifications and did not qualify to the event final.
 She ended the season competing at the World Cup trials where she placed second on balance beam behind Mana Oguchi.

-Senior
+Senior gymnastics career

 2019

 Ashikawa turned senior in 2019.
 She made her senior international debut at the 2019 City of Jesolo Trophy where she placed 16th in the all-around and seventh on uneven bars and balance beam.
 At the All Japan Event Championships she placed sixth on balance beam.
 In November she made her World Cup debut at the Cottbus World Cup where she won gold on balance beam ahead of Ukrainian Diana Varinska.